old-software-engineer/Rspec-Sample-Code/README.md

 ### Failed Test Case For Blog Model

-In the ./spec/models/blog_spec.rb if we try to send image with a invalid url then a test which checks for the valid image url fails.
+In the ./spec/models/blog*spec.rb if we remove the not* from line 28 we get the error Imgurl is invalid and the test case fails.

 ![error rspec model](https://user-images.githubusercontent.com/15182066/207584273-8a2decb5-ea36-4867-b620-738eb50f9e2b.png)

 ### Failed Test Case For Blog Controller

-In the ./spec/requests/api/v1/blogs_spec.rb if we try to create a blog without params then the test case fails.
+In the ./spec/requests/api/v1/blogs_spec.rb if we change the expected status code of the response to 200 in line 68 then we get the failed test case of creating an empty blog.

 ![error rspec controller](https://user-images.githubusercontent.com/15182066/207584363-626a10a0-c9d0-4872-ae4e-e440eec7e453.png)